Run Your Own Bull Put Spreads Backtest [Data-Driven Option Strategy]

 The Trading Edge You Can Obtain with Bull Put Spreads Analysis

-We do not only write about options trading; we are options traders ourselves.
-Therefore, the tools we give you are tools that we develop and test for ourselves, first of all.
-So, what is our intuition about the edge you can obtain with a bull put spread backtest?
+We don’t just write about options trading; we are options traders ourselves.
+The tools we provide, including our bull put spread options backtest, are ones we develop and test for our own strategies first.
+So, what’s our insight into the trading edge you might achieve with a bull put spread backtest?

 When you consider past performance with bull put spreads, you gain a significant advantage.
 Let’s say you find a bull put spread that will be profitable in case the underlying stock does not drop by 5% within the next two weeks.